RAvaFcast | Automating regional avalanche danger prediction in Switzerland

 Share this post

-This blog post is devoted to our paper: “A three-stage model pipeline predicting regional avalanche danger in Switzerland (RAvaFcast v1.0.0): a decision-support tool for operational avalanche forecasting”, which has been submitted and is currently under review at Geoscientific Model Development.
-The preprint is available here.
+This blog post presents our paper, “A three-stage model pipeline predicting regional avalanche danger in Switzerland (RAvaFcast v1.0.0): a decision-support tool for operational avalanche forecasting,” which has been published and recognized as a highlight paper in Geoscientific Model Development.
+You can access the published paper here.

 Summary